shreeratn/human-typing-simulation/README.md

 <!-- ROADMAP -->
 ## Roadmap

-26-11-20: Added timer function for delaying the start of simulator
+`26-11-20`: Added timer function for delaying the start of simulator

-{upcoming}: Add a personalized "key phrase" combination to interrupt the simulator
+`{upcoming}`: Add a personalized "key phrase" combination to interrupt the simulator

-{upcoming}: Pause and play in simulation
+`{upcoming}`: Pause and play in simulation

-{upcoming}: Pack it into an EXE file for people not knowing how to use python or terminal
+`{upcoming}`: Pack it into an EXE file for people not knowing how to use python or terminal

-{upcoming}: Final update for interactive application with latest UI
+`{upcoming}`: Final update for interactive application with latest UI

 <!-- CONTRIBUTING -->